IIIF/api/source/search/2.0/index.md

  * Searching on sections of text, such as defined chapters or articles.
  * Searching for user provided commentary about the resource, either as a discovery mechanism for the resource or for the discussion.
  * Discovering similar sections of text to compare either the content or the object.
+ * Searching for non-textual annotations, such as tags or highlights.
+ * Searching within captions, subtitles or transcriptions of audio/visual material.

 User interfaces that could be built using the search response include highlighting matching words in the display, providing a heatmap of where the matches occur within the object, and providing a mechanism to jump between points within the object.
-The auto-complete service assists users in identifying terms that exist within the selected scope.

 ### 1.2.
 Terminology
 {: #terminology}

+This specification uses the following terms:

+* __embedded__: When a resource (A) is embedded within an embedding resource (B), the complete JSON representation of resource A is present within the JSON representation of resource B, and dereferencing the URI of resource A will not result in additional information.
+Example: Canvas A is embedded in Manifest B.
+* __referenced__: When a resource (A) is referenced from a referencing resource (B), an incomplete JSON representation of resource A is present within the JSON representation of resource B, and dereferencing the URI of resource A will result in additional information.
+Example:  Manifest A is referenced from Collection B.

+The terms _array_, _JSON object_, _number_, _string_, and _boolean_ in this document are to be interpreted as defined by the [Javascript Object Notation (JSON)][org-rfc-8259] specification.

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][org-rfc-2119].